The European Union

 To correct this problem, the idea of a unified CE mark was born.
 Standing for “Conformité Européen”, the CE mark must be present on products that are placed on the market in any EU member state or any European Economic Community (EEC) country.
 The CE mark is not a safety or certification mark as understood in North America.
 The CE mark is generally a self-declaratory mark, meaning that manufacturers and distributors are the ones who decide if the product meets the requirements and then place the mark on the product.

 There are some notable exceptions to this rule, including machinery falling under Annex IV of the Machinery Directive (2006/42/EC from 31-Dec-09 onward), pressure vessels falling under the Simple Pressure Vessels Directive (2014/29/EU) and pressure vessels and equipment falling under the Pressure Equipment Directive (2014/68/EU).
 These directives require the involvement of a European Notified Body as part of the conformity assessment program.

-All EU member states and EEC countries are required to accept the CE mark.
+All EU member states and EFTA countries are required to accept the CE mark.
 While EU law allows member states to create laws and regulations that go beyond the EU Directives, they are also strongly discouraged from making laws that will create new technical barriers to trade.
 For machine builders and distributors, this means one mark for 25+ countries!